BoxCast Team • March 4, 2021

 Downloading and re-uploading videos for on-demand playback is painful.
 Avoid that process.

-If your stream starts late or ends early, you may end up with unneeded footage at the beginning and end of your broadcast.
+If your stream starts late or ends early, you may end up with superfluous footage at the beginning and end of your broadcast.
 You need a way to cut out any unnecessary video at the beginning or end of your broadcast.

 Whether you want to upload a locally recorded version or replace it with a post-processed video, a broadcast replacement option can make this easy.
-This tool should ideally maintain all existing listings links, embeds, and analytics from the original broadcast.
+This tool should ideally maintain all existing listing links, embeds, and analytics from the original broadcast.

-You may assume that any content you create is owned by you.
-It's not.
+You may assume that any content you create is owned by you — it's not.
 If you stream to Facebook Live or YouTube directly, those companies own your videos.

 We often encounter cases where organizations lost access to their account or were unable to access their own videos because of faulty algorithms.

 The ability to download.
 Make sure you have a way to download your broadcasts for internal record-keeping.
 It's always good practice to keep a backup copy.

 Hopefully you've picked up the basics of what you need to start live streaming.
 To learn more, check out the following articles and guides: